Updated April 12, 2025

 Finding the right partner is vital for pen testing to deliver the value you expect.
 There are several areas to evaluate when hiring a firm.
 Make sure to do the following:

-- Review their expertise in embedded devices: For a company to carry out an embedded pen test correctly, you need to inquire about their experience in carrying out these pen tests.
+- Review their expertise in embedded devices: To ensure a company’s correct execution of an embedded pen test, you need to inquire about their experience.
 You want to work with a group that specializes in these exercises.

-- Inquire about training and credentials: It’s essential to know about the background of testers and if they have credentials that demonstrate pen test proficiency, including CISSP, CSSLP, OSCP, ECSA, LPT (Master), and CEH.
+- Inquire about training and credentials: It’s essential to know about testers’ backgrounds and whether they have credentials that demonstrate pen test proficiency, including CISSP, CSSLP, OSCP, ECSA, LPT (Master), and CEH.

 - Ensure they do more than automated scanning: Scanning automation is a key aspect of testing, but it should not be the only activity.
 Finding vulnerabilities needs a human eye too.
 Automation can’t uncover what only human intelligence can locate.